-3. Autofocus + Focus Frame Color Selection

-A few members of the photography press who have had a brief hands-on with the a7R IV, have described the autofocus speed as similar to the a9, which if true is very high praise indeed.
+A few members of the photography press who have had a brief hands-on with the a7R IV described the autofocus speed as similar to the a9, it turns out that this isn’t true.

 The a7R IV features 567 phase detection points that cover approximately 74% of the sensor’s surface.
 The a7R III has 399 points covering approximately 68% of the sensor area.
 Both cameras have 425 contrast detection points in addition to the phase detection points.

 Unlike the a7R III the new a7R IV also gets real-time tracking that can currently be found in only the a9 and a6400.
 This allows focus to be maintained automatically on your subject while the shutter button is half-pressed.
 The newly adopted Real-time Tracking algorithm uses colour, pattern (brightness), and subject distance (depth) data to process spatial information.

 Real-time Eye AF & L/R Eye Selection (Human/Animal)

-**WHAT IT SAYS NOW:**